 Hospitals that participate, with >8000 users

 Bringing clarity to clinical performance, with measurable results

-MRDM’s IT platform is designed to support short improvement cycles, empowering providers, and clinical audit boards, with up-to-date information and access to best practices.
-Advanced filtering options enable the hospitals to benchmark indicators per specific patient profile, thus realizing maximum improvement potential.
-Data can be updated on a daily basis.
-When requested by participants, their results can be safely shared with other stakeholders (patient organizations, research, payers, etc.)
+MRDM’s benchmarking platform supports short improvement cycles, empowering providers and clinical audit boards with up-to-date information and access to best practices.
+Advanced filtering options enable the hospitals to benchmark indicators per specific patient profile, thus realising maximum improvement potential.
+Users can update data on a daily basis.
+When requested by participants, the results can be safely shared with other stakeholders (patient organisations, research, payers, etc.)